azuline/bubblegum/README.md

 ### Config

-The configuration is serialized to JSON and stored at `~/.bubblegum-config.json`.
-It can be edited with the `bubblegum config` command.
+The configuration can be edited with the `bubblegum config` command.
 A default configuration file is created when the script first runs.

 #### Image Host Profiles